 5.3.6.2 Test Conditions

 External test equipment will be used to create an interfering test signal with amplitudes and frequencies indicated in the procedure.
 External test equipment will be used for analysing the resulting transmitter output signal.
+This test need not be performed at extreme test conditions.

 5.3.6.3 Method of Measurement